sjegadison/django-website/django_deploy.md

 ```

 ### Media File Issue
 You may have some issues with images not showing up.
-I would suggest, deleting all data and starting fresh as well as removeing the "photos" folder in the "media folder"
+I would suggest, deleting all data and starting fresh as well as removeing the "photos" folder in the "media folder" of django-website folder
 ```
 # sudo rm -rf media/photos
 ```